clayallsopp/rubymotion-tutorial/_posts/chapters/1900-01-04-4-containers.md

 ![Navigation controller in Mail.app](images/tab_bar.png)

 Tab controllers are a lot like `UINavigationController` and other container controllers: it has a list of `viewControllers` which are presented within the container's "chrome" (the black bar).
-However, unlike the other containers, `UITabBarController`s are only supposed act as the `rootViewController` of the window (i.e. you shouldn't push a tab bar controller inside a navigation controller).
+However, unlike the other containers, `UITabBarController`s are only supposed to act as the `rootViewController` of the window (i.e. you shouldn't push a tab bar controller inside a navigation controller).

 In `AppDelegate`, let's make a small change: